mrquincle/mrquincle.github.io/source/_posts/2015-09-15-a-really-smart-power-outlet.markdown

 ![Fridge](/images/blog/fridge.png)

 It is a fridge that turns on and off at regular time intervals.
-It is quite clear from this curve that the actual power consumption value is not so relevant, the form is really telling!
+It is quite clear from this curve that the actual power consumption value is not so relevant: the form is really telling!

 We subsequently pool all kind of these features with boosting methods from machine learning.
-This are collections of weak classifiers.
+Boosting methods are collections of weak classifiers.
 The particular classifier we have been testing is a random committee classifier.
 You can read more on the [DoBots blog](https://dobots.nl/2015/09/04/recognize-that-fridge/) again.